 A full history of Tina’s artwork is available to browse in the galleries.

-AVAILABLE TO PRE-ORDER NOW: TINA’S HARDBACK 2019 LIMITED EDITION DESK DIARY.
+NOW AVAILABLE: TINA’S HARDBACK 2019 LIMITED EDITION DESK DIARY.
 View details here

 To celebrate 10 years as a professional artist, Tina has produced a Catalogue of Artwork: Volume 1 showing works from 2005 to 2010.
 Free Download here.

 I was told I could draw by my teacher (Miss Treleven) when I was just seven: she had entered my ‘Fairy Queen’ painting into a children’s local art competition run by Heffers in Cambridge (now Tindall’s) and I remember winning a big box of paints and some brushes.
 At age eleven, whilst on holiday in Italy I was asked to paint a picture on canvas (taller than my height!) to replace a wooden wall painting of Madonna and Child which had burned during street celebrations.
 Self-taught, I decided to become a professional artist in March 2005, after years being self employed typing out peoples’ theses and latterly purchasing all my own equipment to become a desktop publisher.